Lady Bullseye: Fictional character biography

-Born in Japan, the young girl (it has not been revealed whether Maki Matsumoto is her birth name or an assumed one) who would become Lady Bullseye was imprisoned by the Yakuza, who planned to sell her and many others into sexual slavery.
+Born in Japan, the young girl who would become Lady Bullseye was imprisoned by the Yakuza, who planned to sell her and many others into sexual slavery.
 However, Bullseye, on an unrelated errand, arrived to slaughter the mobsters.
 The sight of Bullseye effortlessly killing her captors inspired the girl to escape and become a killer.

-Years later in the employ of the famous ninja order The Hand, she arrives in New York City to spearhead The Hand ninja-lord Hiroshi's plan.
+Years later in the employ of the famous ninja order the Hand, she arrives in New York City to spearhead Hand ninja-lord Hiroshi's plan.
 However, she has demonstrated little tolerance for The Hand's ritual, interrupting some (who are used to those traditions) off-guard in order to kill her enemies.
 She kills and resurrects both White Tiger and Black Tarantula to assist her.

 At the same time, it has been revealed that in her civilian guise she is a lawyer, targeting Daredevil by assisting the parents of Murdock's mentally-ill wife Milla Donovan in gaining custody of her.
 When one of her associates discovers this, she kills him to prevent the Hand from learning the truth.
 Hiroshi claims that all she has done has been according to his will.
 Lady Bullseye offers Daredevil the leadership of the Hand, which he refuses.
 The organization regroups to Spain, preparing to initiate "Plan B".
 There, she finds Kingpin, trying to live a normal civilian life, and kills his new girlfriend and her kids, and brutally stabbing Kingpin, telling him that this is a message for Matt Murdock.